 So what can we do?

-To be grounded, it really means that we are in touch and connected with ourselves.
-Our mind and bodies feel aligned, we are aware of your surroundings and in tune with how your body is feeling and what you might need in any given moment.
+To be grounded, really means that we are in touch and connected with ourselves.
+Our mind and bodies feel aligned, we are aware of our surroundings and in tune with how our body is feeling and what we might need at any given moment.

 There’s calmness and ease to our demeanour and we feel confident in our presence.

 This is the kind of state of clarity and it really encourages us to make the best decisions and to communicate clearly.

 Unfortunately, our modern busy lives can so very easily tip us out of alignment with this grounded presence, but simple daily practices can bring us back home, back to calm, clear, and connected.

 To ground ourselves on a daily basis, try any of these simple actions: